katleo-rantle/react-course/readME.md

 ## react course and projects

-modified brach within the 01 branch
+modified this file within the 01 branch